awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-permissions.md

 # Configuring roles and permissions for Systems Manager Explorer<a name="Explorer-setup-permissions"></a>

-Integrated Setup automatically creates and configures IAM roles for Systems Manager Explorer and OpsCenter\.
+Integrated Setup automatically creates and configures AWS Identity and Access Management \(IAM\) roles for AWS Systems Manager Explorer and AWS Systems Manager OpsCenter\.
 If you completed Integrated Setup, then you don't need to perform any additional tasks to configure roles and permissions for Explorer\.
 However, you must configure permission for OpsCenter, as described later in this topic\.

 **Topics**
 + [About the roles created by integrated setup](#Explorer-setup-permissions-about)